ory/elements/README.md

 #### Express JS systems

-Express is an edge-case which requires the component to be wrapped by `ReactDOMServer` to produce only HTML.
+Express JS is an edge-case which requires the React components to be wrapped by the `ReactDOMServer` to produce static HTML.
+This essentially does server-side rendering of the components and removes any client-side JavaScript.
 Each component needs to be wrapped by `ComponentWrapper` which essentially uses `ReactDOMServer`.
 The `elements-markup` package then bundles the React library with it so that the React code lives with the component library.

 Here is an example of exporting the `UserAuthCard`.